The career path of a product manager is a rewarding one, and one which is constantly growing in demand and has a high salary to boot.

 - Working with the product team to establish a cohesive product vision

-As mentioned earlier in the article, here are some responsibilities of a product manager:
+As mentioned earlier in the article, here are some responsibilities of a mid-level product manager:

 - Determining customer needs

 - Defining the product vision and roadmap